Relational Object-Centric Actor-Critic: Background

-While SAC solves problems with continuous action space, it cannot be straightforwardly applied to discrete domains since it relies on the reparameterization of Gaussian policies to sample action.
-A direct discretization of the continuous action output and Q value (SACD) was suggested by \cite{christodoulou2019soft}.
+While the original version of SAC solves problems with continuous action space, the version for discrete action spaces was suggested by \citet{christodoulou2019soft}.
 In the case of discrete action space, $\pi_{\phi}(a_t|s_t)$ outputs a probability for all actions instead of a density.
-Thus, the expectation (\ref{eq:soft_v}) can be calculated directly and used in the Q-function objective (\ref{eq:sac_critic_objective}):
+Such parametrization of the policy slightly changes the objectives \ref{eq:sac_critic_objective}, \ref{eq:sac_actor_objective} and \ref{eq:sac_temperature_continuous}.